 - Protein-packed Greek yogurt makes for extra soft, bouncy, fluffy muffins.

-- Packed with whole grains and no refined sugar in sight!
+- Packed with whole grains and no refined sugar.

-- Great way to sneak in protein for the little ones – and husbands, too!
+- Great way to sneak in protein for the family.

 And if you love Greek yogurt recipes as much as we do, make sure to make Lemon Greek Yogurt Waffles, Greek Yogurt Pancakes, and Frozen Yogurt Pops.